Purdue-CS193/lab-1-mcherbak15/index.md

 # Max's first CS193 Lab

--This lab was easy
+- This lab was easy
--The instructors were super chill
+- The instructors were super chill
--I got to leave early!
+- I got to leave early!

 ## Welcome to GitHub Pages